www.Hollybot.me From Surviving to Living Podcast

 Another woman arrived, her face a mass of sores and scabs.
 I overheard her explaining her appearance.
 “I burned myself while frying food.”
 The woman next to me, aware of my naivety, leaned over to whisper, “Don’t believe her.
 That’s meth for you.
 She’s a picker.”

 Finished packing, Eliza gathered her things and left.
 Watching her leave, I wondered at her words.
-Eliza seemed a stereotypical addict – unstable, unreliable, spacey.
-Her self-described life was messy and destructive.
+Eliza was a stereotypical addict – unstable, unreliable, spacey, her self- described life as messy and destructive.
 I would have thought her anything but a role model, able to do what others failed to accomplish.

 Eliza hitchhiked the two hour drive home from jail.
-Four days later my name was announced at mail call.
-Amazed, I slid open the large purple envelope to reveal a pretty card inside.
+Four days later a guard announced my name at mail call.
+Amazed, I slid open a purple envelope to reveal a pretty card inside.
 Eliza’s loopy handwriting greeted me.

 Discussion Questions: